FigureTechnologies/asset-classification-smart-contract/README.md

 ```

 #### [Delete Asset Definition](src/execute/delete_asset_definition.rs)
-__This route is only accessible to the contract's admin address.__ When an [AssetDefinitionV2](src/core/types/asset_definition.rs)
+__This route is only accessible to the contract's admin address.__  This route facilitates the removal of bad data.
-is erroneously added with an incorrect asset type, the scope specification address is unable to be used, as it is
-another unique key of the asset definition.
-This route facilitates the removal of bad data.

 __IMPORTANT__: If an asset definition is completely removed, all contract references to it will fail to function.
 This
 can cause assets currently in the onboarding process for a deleted type to have failures when interactions occur with